Find and book great restaurantsFind a Restaurant

 Iberian tuna tartare topped with caviar and ponzu sauce is among the modern tapas dishes at this new venue.

 This month's round-up of new openings and restaurant news from outside the M25.

-Experience an exclusive whisky and food matching evening with Highland Park whisky at Duck & Waffle, a night of fine food and drink available only to Square Meal readers.
+Experience an exclusive whisky and food matching evening with Highland Park whisky at Duck & Waffle, exclusive to Square Meal readers.